SSusantAchary/FaceDetection-counting-using-MTCNN/README.md

+## Apology for depreciated code, will update with new one

 # MTCNN-TensorFlow - Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Networks based Counting
 Face Detection is an important problem statement, the idea is to detect face in an image containing people.